How do potential new clients find you?

 You’re an expert, but how do you express it?

 It’s the same with creating quality content for your website.
-If it’s not an area you feel passionate about or you just don’t have the time to improve your writing skills then like finding a good bookkeeper or accountant, leave it to the experts and keep doing what you do best in your business.
+If it’s not an area you feel confident or don’t have the time to improve your writing skills, just like finding a good bookkeeper or accountant, leave it to an expert.

 Time for a beauty audit?

-If you know your communication and website content could do with a bit of love then why not get in touch?
+If you know your communication and website content could do with a bit of love, then why not get in touch?
 I’ll take a peek at your website and provide you with a one-page beauty audit.
-But you’d better be quick as I’m only offering this service for a limited time.
-Click here and let’s get started.
+My beauty audit is free and might be just what you need for an objective look at your online presence.
+Click here, and let’s get started.

 Bye for now,